sccn/sccn.github.io/tutorials/04_Import/Importing_Continuous_and_Epoched_Data.md

 Then see where the data is in the “mydata” structure, for example *mydata.eeg* might contain an array that contains raw EEG data (channels by samples).
-Put this data in a Matlab variable.
+Put this data in a MATLAB variable.

 ``` matlab
 myeeg = mydata.eeg; % This is an example, the name of the field "eeg" might differ for you
 ```

 Then select EEGLAB the <span style="color: brown">File → Import data →
-from ASCII/float file or Matlab array</span> menu item and enter “myeeg” in the first edit box (the previous section has more details on importing Matlab arrays).
+from ASCII/float file or MATLAB array</span> menu item and enter “myeeg” in the first edit box (the previous section has more details on importing MATLAB arrays).

 ### Importing sets of data averages